Join us for an adventure in flavor!

 A plate of smoked chicken, pork and beef.

-As I mentioned, these can vary quite a bit, but here is what we used today:
+As I mentioned, these can vary quite a bit, but here is what I used today:

-• Smoked Meat – We got pulled chicken, pulled pork and beef brisket from a local BBQ restaurant.
+• Smoked Meat – I went all in with pulled chicken, pulled pork and beef brisket from a local BBQ joint.

 • Butter